 - Toys.
 Colorful, jingly, rustling, preenable, shred-a-licious: parrots love toys.
 Rotate a nice selection to keep things exciting.
 Don’t forget that for a parrot, anything can be a toy.
 It doesn’t have to be expensive as long as it’s safe.
 Muffin papers stacked on a string are already a spectacle in a lovebird’s eyes!

-Don’t forget to also provide your yellow-collared lovebird with a bathing dish.
-It’s not exactly a toy, but this species is known for having a particular affinity for water.
-Many also love to be sprayed with water.
+- Bath.
+Don’t forget to provide your yellow-collared lovebird with a bathing dish.
+This species is known for having a particular affinity for water.
+Many also love to be sprayed.

 Yellow-collared lovebird sounds